-Standards Social Studies Educational Technology 1.3.1 Identify and define authentic problems and significant questions for investigation and plan strategies to guide inquiry.
-Select appropriate databases and digital resources to organize a project or solve a problem.
-1.3.2 Locate and organize information from a variety of sources and media.
+Standards Social Studies Educational Technology 3.2.1 Understands and analyzes how the environment has affected people and how people have affected the environment in Washington State in the past or present.
+1.3.1 Identify and define authentic problems and significant questions for investigation and plan strategies to guide inquiry.
+Select appropriate databases and digital 5.4.1 Analyzes multiple factors, makes generalizations, and interprets primary sources to formulate a thesis in a paper or presentation. resources to organize a project or solve a problem.1.3.2 Locate and organize information from a variety of sources and media.
+5.4.2 Uses appropriate format to cite sources within an essay or presentation.
 Select appropriate search engines or directories.
 Use basic functions of search engines and databases.
 Catalog and organize resources.
 1.3.3 Analyze, synthesize, and ethically use information to develop a solution, make informed decisions, and report results.
 Combine information from separate sources to produce, support, and counter arguments.
 Assess the credibility, validity, and potential bias of online resources.
 Understand the issues involved in copyrighted materials.
 Cite sources using bibliographic tools.
 Select relevant sources for a particular purpose or audience.